apache/pulsar-site/docs/admin-get-started.md

 </TabItem>
 <TabItem value="REST API">

-This tutorial guides you through every step of using REST API to manage topics.
-It includes the following steps:
+To manage topics using REST API, complete the following steps.

 1. Create a partitioned topic